 Meeting With George Harrison

 Patricia knew that George Harrison was also a resident of Maui and one day she recognized him as one of just a few people waiting to collect their luggage at the local airport.
-She had a long chat with him about Beatles music and had the great pleasure of getting a big hug from her favorite Beatle.
+She had a long chat with him about Beatles music and had the great pleasure of getting a big hug from her favourite Beatle.

 There were several other interesting stories of people she performed with and for, including singing with Roger Hodgson from Supertramp.